 What are brand guidelines?

-This tutorial shows several examples of real brand guideline books.
+Below are several examples of real brand guideline books.
 You'll see a common pattern in most books.
 They typically follow this main outline:

 - Imagery (Photos, art, repeatable design elements)

 Real Brand Guidelines Examples